michidk/vscli/README.md

   [ARGS]...
 Additional arguments to pass to the editor [env: ARGS=]

 Options:
-  -b, --behavior <BEHAVIOR>          Launch behavior [possible values: detect, force-container, force-classic] -s, --history-path <HISTORY_PATH>  Overwrite the default path to the history file [env: HISTORY_PATH=] -c, --config <CONFIG>              Overwrites the path to the dev container config file [env: CONFIG=] -d, --dry-run                      Whether to launch in dry-run mode [env: DRY_RUN=]
+      --hide-instructions            Hide the instruction message in the UI -s, --history-path <HISTORY_PATH>  Overwrite the default path to the history file [env: HISTORY_PATH=] -d, --dry-run                      Whether to launch in dry-run mode (not actually open vscode) [env: DRY_RUN=] --hide-info                    Hide additional information like strategy, command, args and dev container path in the UI
-      --command <COMMAND>            The editor command to use (e.g. "code", "code-insiders", "cursor") [env: COMMAND=] -v, --verbose...
-Increase logging verbosity -q, --quiet...
-Decrease logging verbosity -h, --help                         Print help
+  -c, --command <COMMAND>            The editor command to use (e.g. "code", "code-insiders", "cursor") [env: COMMAND=] -v, --verbose...
+Increase logging verbosity -b, --behavior <BEHAVIOR>          Launch behavior [possible values: detect, force-container, force-classic] -q, --quiet...
+Decrease logging verbosity
+      --config <CONFIG>              Overwrites the path to the dev container config file [env: CONFIG=] -h, --help                         Print help (see more with '--help')
 ```

-Both the `open` and `recent` commands share the same set of launch arguments, allowing you to customize how the editor is launched.
+Both the `open` and `recent` commands share the same set of launch arguments:

-The following keybindings are available:
+- `--command`: Specify which editor command to use (e.g., "code", "code-insiders", "cursor")
+- `--behavior`: Set the launch behavior ("detect", "force-container", "force-classic")
+- `--config`: Override the path to the dev container config file
+- Additional arguments can be passed to the editor executable by specifying them after `--`

+The `recent` command additionally supports:
+- `--hide-instructions`: Hide the keybinding instructions from the UI
+- `--hide-info`: Hide additional information like strategy, command, args and dev container path

 ##### Keybindings